joelmartindev/Helsinki-Bikeapp/README.md

 ### Statistics View

-- Under construction...
+- Averages
   - Average distance of all journeys
   - Average duration of all journeys
+- Journeys
+  - Longest distances
+  - Most popular journeys
+- Stations
+  - Most and least popular stations for departures
+  - Most and least popular stations for returns